Korattur: Places of worship

 There are a few Hindu temples, the oldest being Jambookeshwar Temple old Earikarai Sri Siyathamman Temple.
 A mosque and two churches: Holy Trinity Church and Infant Jesus.
 The other temples are Lakshminarayanan Perumal for Vishnu (adjacent to Jambookeshwarar temple), Vardaraja perumal temple, Sai Baba temple in East Avenue (Main Road), Nagavalli Amman temple (38th main street), Vijayashakthi Vinayakar Temple in north Srinivasapuram, Pillayar Koil (next to police station), Anjaneyar temple (near the bus stand), Sri Vilvanathar temple (Lakshmana Mudali 2nd st), Sri Throwpathy Amman Kovil, Sri Muthumari Amman Temple where one can also find the shrine of Shri Sridi Sai Baba within the temple premises and Yoga Anjaneyar temple with Munishwaran shrine in the same premises along the banks of Korattur Eri.
-The population is predominantly Hindu, with many Brahmins, but a number of Muslims and Christians also live here.
+The population is predominantly Hindu, with many Brahmins, but a number of Muslims and Christians also live there.

 Recreational centres

 Theatres include Green Cinemas (multiplex) near Britannia bus stop.

 The Korattur Lake present north of the railway line, is an important sightseeing place in this town.
 Apart from being a water reservoir that is useful to people here, it also acts as a buffer during rains.
 This lake is also home to a wide variety of animals.
 Over 50 species of birds can be seen in the wild in this lake, particularly in winter months.
 This lake is a major attraction to wildlife and bird enthusiasts in north Chennai.
-Despite major habitat loss in the present decade, this lake still houses a good animal and plant life.
+Despite major habitat loss in the present decade, the lake still houses a good amount of animal and plant life.